Baths Have Proven Benefits—Here are 5 Reasons to Take More of Them

 They’re the Easiest Way to Pamper Yourself at Home

-Most of us don’t have hefty budgets allocated for spa days, facials, massages, or even regular manicures and pedicures (I know I do all my own nail-painting at home).
-But, for me, the next-best thing to a professional de-stressing experience, is a bath complete with bubbles, candles, possibly a glass of wine, a face mask, exfoliating scrub, and whatever other at-home goodies you care to involve in your decadent bathtime.
+Most of us don’t have hefty budgets allocated for spa days, facials, massages, or even regular manicures and pedicures (I know I do all my own nail-painting).
+But, for me, the next-best thing to a professional de-stressing experience, is a bath complete with bubbles, candles, possibly a glass of wine, a face mask, exfoliating scrub, and whatever other at-home goodies you care to involve in your decadent bath time.
 By the time I emerge from the steamy bathroom, I’m as relaxed as I would be leaving a massage table—and I don’t even have to go out into the cold and catch a subway ride home (which is a total relaxation buzzkill by anyone’s standards).

 They Might Help Detox Your System